 We are grateful to Arlington Public Schools for their support of Arts Education, and for providing funding for some textbooks, instruments, repairs, and materials to teach.
-But such funding doesn’t cover the many, many activities, programs, and experiences we support as a music department.
+But APS funding doesn’t cover the many, many activities, programs, and experiences we support as a music department.
 In particular, we remain committed that EVERY student has access to all of the trips and activities that we do.

 To cover the costs that make our music department run, we ask that each student enrolled in a music ensemble to pay a $35 Music Activity Fee.
 Of course this is a public school, so we cannot require the fee, but know that it is essential to the successful operation of our department, and we thank you for your generosity.
 We ask for one fee per student, so if there are two music students in one family, that would mean two Activity Fees.
 However if a student is enrolled in more than one music class, he or she is only asked to pay one activity fee.
 Paying for the Music Activity Fee can be completed by making a check payable to ‘H-B Woodlawn’ and giving it to a music teacher.

-The Activity Fee can also be paid by way of the Citrus and/or Peanuts Fundraisers.
+The Activity Fee can also be paid by way of the Citrus and/or Winter Fundraisers.
 Through these two fundraisers, each student will receive a percentage of the profits earned on the items they sell, which will initially go to the payment of the Music Activity Fee.
 Additional funds raised will then go to the cost of the Spring Trip.
 If a student plans to attend the Spring Trip, the Music Activity Fee is not optional, and will be added to the total cost of the trip.

 Thank you very much for your support of our department and its many activities.
 Should you have any questions or concerns, please feel welcomed to contact a music teacher.

 Between the Music Activity Fee and the cost of the Spring Trip, full participation in the music department’s activities is expensive for both the department and families.
 To help lessen the burden, we have established the following fundraisers.
 We thought it necessary for all to see the long-term fundraising approach.
 Two fundraisers are intended to raise money for the music department itself, which helps benefit all students and our scholarship fund.
 Two fundraisers are intended to benefit individual students, where the amount the student participates has a direct affect on that student’s account.
-Here is our approach for the 2016-17 school year.
+Here is our fundraising approach for the school year.

 – Citrus Fruit Sale to support Individual Students